-Fair Trading Marks: ensure that what you buy is fairly traded and honestly priced
+Fair trading ensures that what you buy is fairly traded and honestly priced

 The FairLife Charity is fully independent and is being gifted to the nation by passing ownership to other leading charities and not-for-profits.
 Current owners include The National Union of Students and AdviceUK.
 Money raised by licencing the FairLife Mark is used to teach financial education in the country's schools and to promote good personal finance from school to retirement.

 The fair trading mark represents a pledge to price honestly and trade fairly with customers: